tprasadtp/ubuntu-post-install/docs/clioptions.md

 You can specify YAML file to use.
 Script will fetch it and parse it.The file should be available without any interactive logins.

 !!! warning
-    - If using GitHub gists, please provide raw gist URL.
+    - If using GitHub gists, you **MUST** use raw gist URL.
-    - You should only use trusted remote configurations.
-As its a bash script a malicious remote configuration can cause remote code to execute on your system.
+    - You should only use trusted remote locations to save your configurations and only use trusted configurations.

 ## Version